Volatility In Valuation Inputs Is The Biggest Test

 Anyone familiar with the secondary life insurance market would be aware that it involves the purchase of the fixed benefit amount of an unwanted, permanent life insurance contract, at a discounted price.
 The physical return only actually occurs when the benefit pays out at the uncertain future date.
 Meanwhile, the new owner assumes the burden to continue to pay the premiums until such time as the benefit pays out.

 In the secondary life insurance market, most mainstream players, use a probabilistic valuation methodology uses known inputs.
 These inputs are the benefit amount and forward premium quotations from the issuing insurance company.
 Additionally, it uses life expectancy estimates.
 These are a range of possible outcomes based on previous experience of similar, but not identical insured lives, usually supplied but independent third-party l underwriters.
 Furthermore, a discount rate is applied based on a “risk” estimate based on the idiosyncratic characteristics of the case.
 The risk component is an outcome of several unrelated considerations.
 This includes the quality of the origination circumstances, policy size, policy issuer to name a few.
 These last group of inputs is usually proprietary to the investor.
-It is difficult to determine the underlying methodology unless it is intentionally disclosed.
+Unless it is intentionally disclosed, it is difficult to determine the underlying methodology

 The Accounting Standards